onnx/working-groups/foundation/foundation-options.md

+__Status update__: _On October 17, 2019 the ONNX Steering Committee voted to join Linux Foundation AI (LF AI).
+On October 24, 2019 the LF AI Technical Advisory Board voted to accept our [proposal](https://github.com/lfai/proposing-projects/blob/master/proposals/onnx.adoc) to join LF AI and on October 31, 2019 the LF AI board unanimously approved ONNX joining LF AI as a Graduate Project._

+_A formal announcement will be made on November 14, 2019.
+If you are an ONNX member company and would like to provide a quote for the press release from LF AI, please contact [Prasanth Pulavarthi](mailto:Prasanth.Pulavarthi@microsoft.com)._

 # Foundation Options Summary

 Below is a summary of the foundations that we have evaluated along with the requirements, process to join, pros and cons of each foundation.
 Each foundation was given the opportunity to present to our working group.
 The interview process and links to video recordings are included below as well.